Life with the Samsung Odyssey G9 49″ Monitor – my review

 Samsung G9 curvature

 As part of my new rig build, I upgraded my triple monitors to a single 49″ monitor, the Samsung Odyssey G9.
 I was lucky enough to buy mine with a 15% discount on Amazon.com but it still hurt the wallet at just north of £1,000 for a monitor!
+The G9 series are getting cheaper all the time, though.
+And, they’re amazing for sim racers – here’s why…

-Gaming monitor heaven: Samsung Odyssey G9
+Gaming Monitor Heaven: Samsung Odyssey G9

-The Samsung G9 is a 49 inch, 1000R, 5120px by 1440px HDR QLED display with a 32:9 aspect ratio which is roughly equivalent to two 27″ 2560 by 1440 monitors.
+The Samsung G9 is a 49-inch, 1000R, 5120px by 1440px HDR QLED display with a 32:9 aspect ratio which is roughly equivalent to two 27″ 2560 by 1440 monitors.

-Samsung G9 mounted on Sim-Dynamics 8020 rig
+Samsung G9 mounted on 8020 rig

-Samsung G9 mounted on Sim-Dynamics 8020 rig
+Samsung G9 mounted on my 8020 sim rig

 The pixel density level (109ppi) is only slightly lower than a proper 4K screen, so this is more than enough for gaming.
 The only potential drawback with the G9 is that you’ll need a good GPU.
 My NVIDIA 2080 RTX ti had absolutely no problems with the screen running in HDR at full resolution at 240hz.